MileHacker Logo

 • Payment should be usually in Bolívar Digital cash or US Dollar cash.
 Carry small USD denominations.

-• Airport/Bus Terminal: Use official taxis or pre-arrange pick-up through your hotel.
+• Airport/Bus Terminal: Use official taxis or arranged-in-advance-arrange pick-up through your hotel.

 Safety Best Practices